docker/docs/content/manuals/docker-hub/download-rate-limit.md

 In the previous example, the pull limit is 100 pulls per 21600 seconds (6 hours), and there are 76 pulls remaining.

-#### I don't see any RateLimit headers

 If you don't see any RateLimit header, it could be because the image or your IP is unlimited in partnership with a publisher, provider, or an open source organization.
 It could also mean that the user you are pulling as is part of a paid Docker plan.
-Pulling that image won’t count toward pull limits if you don’t see these headers.
-However, users with a paid Docker subscription pulling more than 5000 times daily require a [Service Account](../docker-hub/service-accounts.md) subscription.
+Pulling that image won’t count toward pull rate limits if you don't see these headers.
+Note that users with a paid subscription have a monthly pull limit that can be viewed in the Docker Hub [usage dashboard](#view-docker-hub-usage).

-### I'm being limited to a lower rate even though I have a paid Docker subscription
+#### I'm being limited to a lower rate even though I have a paid Docker subscription

-To take advantage of the higher limits included in a paid Docker subscription, you must [authenticate pulls](#how-do-i-authenticate-pull-requests) with your user account.
+To take advantage of the unlimited limits included in a paid Docker subscription, you must [authenticate pulls](#how-do-i-authenticate-pull-requests) with your user account.